rvbug/mlops/README.md

 ## But Why...
-Why another repo - It is my way of giving it back to the commuinity - especially beginners who are lost as I was
+Why another repo - Sharing and documenting my learnings as I go along.
+Hopefully it will help someone who are as lost as I was.

 ## Pre-requisites
 (Feel free to select what you are comfortable with - these are my options only and I feel the technology & tools chooses you ;)